 For highways and associated infrastructure needs, the Council's key transport policy document is the Local Transport Plan.
 This provides the long term strategy within which the Council manages and maintains its network.
-In light of the continuing financial challenge the

-Council's priority is only to add to the highway network where this will help to enable new housing and jobs.
+In light of the continuing financial challenge the Council's priority is only to add to the highway network where this will help to enable new housing and jobs.
 Furthermore, additions will normally be considered only in circumstances where specific external funding can be secured to achieve this.
 It is recognised that by prioritising education contributions and delivery of additional school places due to its statutory duty, it may at times be necessary to delay delivery of highway infrastructure, meaning that the Council could in principle accept a deterioration in conditions and congestion before infrastructure is delivered.
 However, this will not apply to infrastructure and improvements required to address severe safety impacts arising from developments.

 Further improvements to the highway network will require continued pursuit of external resources such as Government grants and developer funding.
-Government grants include bids to funds including Growth Fund, the Growth and Housing Fund, the National Productivity Investment Fund, Local Authorities Majors Fund and the Housing Investment Fund.
 In order to maximise the impact of funding that can be secured for improvements, the County Council is doing more to define the roles of the various elements of the road network so that it is able to target investment where it will be of most benefit, particularly in terms of supporting economic prosperity and growth.